Karakoram Prime-X Carbon Review

 Our Analysis and Test Results

-Karakoram's Prime X Carbon represents the top of their splitboard binding line.
+Karakoram's Prime-X Carbon represents the top of their splitboard binding line.
 Functioning similarly to the rest of the Karakoram bindings, the Prime X Carbon provides active joining of the two halves of a splitboard to improve performance.
-The Prime X Carbon is the lightest Karakoram binding and is still impressively stiff; Karakoram has tweaked their interface and improved transition speed and ease.
+This is the lightest Karakoram binding and is still impressively stiff; Karakoram has tweaked its interface and improved transition speed and ease.

 Transitions from touring to riding can be more challenging.
 The new Ride Mode 2.0, what Karakoram calls their new interface, is a significant improvement over the previous design.
 It definitely allows for the bindings to be clamped to board with a wider range of tolerances and handles inevitable snow on the interface better.
 Still, compared to the Sparks or Voile bindings, we found putting the splitboard back together was difficult when snow conditions were challenging.
 The difference has been reduced by Ride Mode 2.0, and with practice and a solid routine it should rarely be an issue, but the system does require a touch more snow clearing and preparation than the puck based systems we reviewed.

 In tour mode, the Prime-X Carbon connects to the touring interface using an axle that freely rotates similarly to a bike axle.
 The connection is secure and confidence-inspiring.
 This binding also climbs and tours well.